Search data error reference

 -

 Unique count can be combined with last_value across a chasm trap query.
-Therefore pending resolution for this limitation an analyst can leverage group_aggregate to force a chasm trap query.
+Therefor, pending resolution for this limitation, an analyst can leverage group_aggregate to force a chasm trap query.

 For example: The group_aggregate definition ensures a chasm trap is generated and the inclusion of query_groups()+{} ensures that this query plan is not optimized.